Welcome. I’m Joanne.

 How it works

+When you’re ready, let’s talk.
 Before beginning therapy, I offer a free 10–15 minute phone consultation.
 This is an opportunity to discuss what you're looking for from therapy, to answer any questions you may have and to see whether working together feels like a good fit.

 Your first session will involve a collaborative assessment to explore your background, current challenges and what you hope to gain from therapy.
 Together, we’ll decide how often we would like to meet.
 Typically, sessions are weekly or bi-weekly as needed.
 For some, one or two sessions may be enough to explore a specific issue - others may require or prefer more time.